/users/f4bd491d-ae4c-4417-b76a-4fed77879c83/ratecard/5-mmcultnq.jpg)

 %2F300x300%2Fusers%2Ff4bd491d-ae4c-4417-b76a-4fed77879c83%2Fimages%2Fcorpus-christi-redfish-wade-fishing-2693.jpg&w=256&q=75)

-Black drum are the heavyweights of our inshore waters, ranging from keeper-sized 5-pounders up to massive 30+ pound bulls.
-They love cruising shallow muddy flats and oyster beds where they crush crabs and shellfish with those powerful jaws.
-Spring is prime time when they school up for spawning - you'll actually hear them drumming underwater during the spawn.
-These fish are built like tanks and will test your drag system.
-The smaller ones under 15 pounds make great table fare with sweet, flaky meat.
-Here's the key: use fresh blue crab on a Carolina rig and let it sit on the bottom.
-When you feel that distinctive thump-thump bite, don't set the hook immediately - black drum like to mouth the bait first before committing.
+Black drum are the heavyweights of our inshore waters, running anywhere from 5-30 pounds with some monsters pushing 50+.
+These copper-colored bruisers love hanging around oyster beds and shallow muddy flats where they crush crabs and shellfish with powerful jaws.
+Spring is prime time when they school up for spawning - that's when you'll hear their distinctive drumming sounds underwater.
+They're built like tanks and fight accordingly, making long, stubborn runs that'll test your drag.
+The smaller ones under 15 pounds make excellent table fare with sweet, flaky meat.
+My go-to trick?
+Use fresh crab on a Carolina rig and let it sit still on the bottom - these fish are methodical feeders and rushing them never works.

 %2F%2Fusers%2Ff4bd491d-ae4c-4417-b76a-4fed77879c83%2Fvehicle_picture%2Fboat-mmctw89c.jpg&w=1200&q=75)